andrew/ultimate-awesome/README.md

 - [awesome-blockchain](https://github.com/blockchainplus/awesome-blockchain) - 区块链资源列表(A curated list of blockchain resources.).
 - [awesome-azure-iot](https://github.com/formulahendry/awesome-azure-iot) - A curated list of awesome Azure Internet of Things projects and resources.
 - [Awesome-Fabulous](https://github.com/jimbobbennett/Awesome-Fabulous) - A hand-curated list of awesome resources when using Fabulous 📱.
-- [awesome-avs](https://github.com/layr-labs/awesome-avs) - A curated list of awesome projects and resources related to AVS development and EigenLayer.
 - [recommendations-for-engineers](https://github.com/pyxelr/recommendations-for-engineers) - All of my recommendations for aspiring engineers in a single place, coming from various areas of interest.
 - [awesome-dynamic-graphs](https://github.com/domargan/awesome-dynamic-graphs) - A collection of resources on dynamic/streaming/temporal/evolving graph processing systems, databases, data structures, datasets, and related academic and industrial work.
 - [Awesome-Multimodal-LLM-Autonomous-Driving](https://github.com/IrohXu/Awesome-Multimodal-LLM-Autonomous-Driving) - [WACV 2024 Survey Paper] Multimodal Large Language Models for Autonomous Driving.